2600hz/libwebphone/docs/lwpCall.md

 # lwpCall

+> NOTE!
+It is not expected that an instance of this class be created outside of the libwebphone interals.
+To access this instance use the libwebphone instance use the methods provided by lwpCallList or capture it via events.
+If you are unfamiliar with the structure of libwebphone its highly recommended you [start here](/README.md).

 The libwebphone call class represents an instance of a call and provides all in-call functionality.
 It is also repsonsible for managing the audio / video sent as well as recieved.